yuragms/Pictoria-AI-Starter-Code/supabase-queries.md

     CONSTRAINT generated_images_pkey PRIMARY KEY (id),
     CONSTRAINT generated_images_user_id_fkey FOREIGN KEY (user_id) REFERENCES auth.users (id)
   ) TABLESPACE pg_default;

+-- Enable ROW level security
+ALTER TABLE public.generated_images ENABLE ROW LEVEL SECURITY;

+-- Enable users to view their own data only create policy "Enable users to view their own data only" on "public"."generated_images" for select to authenticated using ((( SELECT auth.uid() AS uid) = user_id));

+-- Enable users to insert their own data only create policy "Enable insert for users based on user_id" on "public"."generated_images" for insert to authenticated with check ((( SELECT auth.uid() AS uid) = user_id));

+-- Enable delete for users based on user_id create policy "Enable delete for users based on user_id" on "public"."generated_images" for delete to authenticated using ((( SELECT auth.uid() AS uid) = user_id));
 ```

 ## Credits Table